-The MCC Foundation (MCCF), a 501c(3) non-profit affiliate of the Manhattan Chamber of Commerce, is dedicated to identifying and fostering business education and leadership.
+The MCC Foundation (MCCF), a 501c(3) nonprofit affiliate of the Manhattan Chamber of Commerce, is dedicated to identifying and fostering business education and leadership.
 The Foundation provides educational opportunities and support for small businesses and MWBEs.

 Our resources and programs:

 1. Identify and examine small business issues and engage small businesses in the dialog to help service their needs.

 2. Inform and involve both business and government leaders to ensure the programs are visible and utilized to support business growth.

 The Foundation partners with local and national partners to achieve its goals, such as NYC Department of Small Business Services, US Department of Commerce, US Department of Commerce District Export Councils, Weissman Center for International Business at Baruch College CUNY, Empire State Development Corp, NYC Economic Development Corporation and US Chamber of Commerce.